La mano amiga: Our Team

-Germán Velasco, President and Executive Director
+Germán Velasco, Co-Founder, President and Executive Director

 Educated in the United States and Bolivia, Governor Velasco was privileged to hold posts as a top-level public servant in his home country, and for two years he served as the Governor of La Paz, the most populous province in Bolivia.
 He also held the post of Minister of Housing and Urban Affairs in the Bolivian national cabinet.
 Governor Velasco is an experienced writer and director whose career spans television, radio, documentaries, and newspaper columns targeting both U.S. and Bolivian audiences.

 As vice president of Foqus SRL, the most important movie and television production house in Bolivia, he was the executive producer for New York writer/producer Sally Hunter’s documentary, Testimonies for Yesterday, Today, and Forever.
 Also an editorial writer, Governor Velasco has contributed to most major Bolivian newspapers.
 In the United States, he has written for La Columna Vertebral (The Support Column), an advice column published by more than 200 Hispanic newspapers.
 He was also founder and publisher of Vivir Santa Cruz Magazine and Segunda Mano Newspaper, in Santa Cruz, Bolivia.

 Ellen Alderton, Co-Founder, Executive Secretary and Director for Education

 Ms. Alderton lived overseas for thirteen years and has worked and studied in six foreign languages.
 She is currently developing educational manuals to be used by Peace Corps volunteers.
 Previously, Ms. Alderton was an executive producer of national public education campaigns serving U.S. Latino audiences.
 She has developed hundreds of educational radio spots for this community.